 Spring: Monticello Park is one of the easiest places to find Magnolia Warblers in the Washington metro area.
 They are common at the park during the second and third weeks in May.
 They breed in Canada, the northern United States, and the Appalachian Mountains.

 Fall: Quite a few Magnolia Warblers pass through Monticello each fall.
-The greatest numbers have been recorded from the second week in September through the end of the month.
+The greatest numbers have been recorded from the second week in September through the beginning of October.

 Where to See Them in the Park

 Magnolia Warblers usually forage in the mid-story.
 A good place to find them is on the knoll near the yard with the azaleas.
 They frequently go into the stream to bathe and drink.

 The male Magnolia Warbler has bright yellow underparts, heavy black breast markings, and a white wing patch.
 He also has a gray crown, a black mask, a flared white eyebrow, and a white crescent below the eye.
 Magnolia Warblers seem to have poor posture.
 Rather than standing straight up on a branch, they often slouch forward with their breast almost touching the branch.

 Magnolias are "yellow-rumped warblers".
 They move quickly, often flashing their tail like a redstart.
 The spread tail reveals white marks on the black feathers.